StreetContxt/jooq-scala-macro/README.md

 More detailed documentation is being worked on, in the meantime feel free to ask questions in the [Gitter Channel](https://gitter.im/streetcontxt/Lobby).

-# Scala & Jooq versions support
+# Scala & JOOQ versions support

 Version 13.0: